Cassiopeia19/manage-my-finances/README.md

                       <artifactId>spring-boot-starter-security</artifactId>
                     </dependency>

 This dependency generates a login once a user types in any url that relates to this app.
-Without the username & password to access localhost:8080 for this app's-related content, no one can actually access any of this app's content.
+Without the username & password to access localhost:8181 for this app's-related content, no one can actually access any of this app's content.
 This is also known as 'form-based authentication' by Spring security.

 c) JPA

 d) Hibernate

 e) Spring Boot

+f) Beans

 Java (backend) was initialized via Spring Initializer with Spring Boot snapshot.
 Metadata: group(package) is com.jennieCreation.manage_my_finances; the artifact(class name) is manage_my_finances.
 The dependencies added were: